 GLA:D® is an evidence-based program for treatment and management of osteoarthritic symptoms.
 GLA:D™ Canada is licensed to the Canadian Orthopaedic Foundation.
-It is currently being implemented by Bone and Joint Canada, a knowledge translation division of the Canadian Orthopaedic Foundation, with funding from the Ontario Trillium Foundation.
+It is currently being implemented by Bone and Joint Canada, a knowledge translation division of the Canadian Orthopaedic Foundation.